aliclark/YAS/README.md

       }

       | executes and matches work.assess()
-      | the compiler determines whether work.assess() does return a promise;
+      | the compiler determines whether work.assess() only returns a promise;
       | if so then the matching occurs asynchronously (out of scope).
       | Otherwise it is a compile-time error.
       | Other promises could be created but the 'of' statement won't await on them.
       of work.assess() {
          | these blocks are somewhat like a closure
-         | it is an error to use => return in these blocks; that's too confusing.
+         | it is an error to use => return in these blocks;
+         | that's too confusing because it is no longer in the prepare scope
          result {
             of work.triage(result) {
                result <deliverable> { work.plan(deliverable) }